mcc-us/ea/_questions/q-40questions-filing-status.md

 Which of the following is not a requirement a taxpayer must meet in order to claim head of household filing status?

-A. The taxpayer's home was the main home of a foster child for more than half the year. correct
+A. The taxpayer's home was the main home of a foster child for more than half the year.
 B. The taxpayer is unmarried or considered unmarried on the last day of the year. wrong
 C. The taxpayer paid more than half of the cost of keeping up the home for the entire year.
 D. The taxpayer's spouse did not live in the home during the last 6 months of the tax year.